Swallowing information for stroke.

-The diagnosis of dysphagia involves a thorough case history, clinical examination of the muscles and nerves required for swallowing, digital nasendoscopy of the upper airway and pharynx, and an instrumental swallowing evaluation such as Fibreoptic Endoscopic Evaluation of Swallowing and/or a Videofluroscopy Swallowing Study (x-ray).
+The diagnosis of dysphagia involves a thorough case history, clinical examination of the muscles and nerves required for swallowing, digital nasendoscopy of the upper airway and pharynx, and an instrumental swallowing evaluation such as Flexible Endoscopic Evaluation of Swallowing and/or a Videofluoroscopy Swallowing Study (VFSS).

 Your Neurologist and/or physicians will have advised the best acute and long-term treatment of the stroke and its underlying cause.

 Once you have had a complete swallowing evaluation, the swallowing specialists can recommend ways to improve your ability to eat and drink depending on the specific problems found:

 - If you have a focal muscular weakness or spasticity, this may be able to be treated with a procedure to improve closure or relaxation in your swallowing muscles–e.g. Vocal cord filler injection, Botulinum Toxin to tight swallowing muscles.